CausesBy Mayo Clinic Staff

-Most cases of costochondritis have no clear cause.
-Occasionally, however, costochondritis may be a result of:
+Costochondritis usually has no clear cause.
+Occasionally, however, costochondritis may be caused by:

 - Injury.
-A blow to the chest could cause costochondritis.
+A blow to the chest is one example.

 - Physical strain.
-Heavy lifting and strenuous exercise have been linked to costochondritis, as has severe coughing.
+Heavy lifting, strenuous exercise and severe coughing have been linked to costochondritis.

 - Arthritis.
-In some people, costochondritis has been linked to specific problems, such as osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
+Costochondritis might be linked to specific problems, such as osteoarthritis, rheumatoid arthritis or ankylosing spondylitis.

 - Tumors.
-Noncancerous and cancerous tumors also can cause costochondritis.
-Cancer may travel to the joint from another part of the body, such as the breast, thyroid or lung.
+Noncancerous and cancerous tumors can cause costochondritis.
+Cancer might travel to the joint from another part of the body, such as the breast, thyroid or lung.

 - Ferri FF.
 Costochondritis.
 In: Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2015. https://www.clinicalkey.com.
 Accessed Feb.
 4, 2015.